 For brands this means a choice:

-- Switch to Express Crossborder Shipping at steep cost.
-Air freight express packages that ship across countries in a few days cost 5-10x more than before covid, leading to shipping cost of 10-50USD per package for Asia Pacific.
+Switch to Express Crossborder Shipping at a steep cost.
+Airfreight express packages that ship across countries in a few days cost 5-10x more than before covid, leading to a shipping cost of 10-50USD per package for the Asia Pacific.

-- Fundamentally redesign your supply chain and switch to localised fulfillment, to offer fast and inexpensive shipping and create a more resilient supply chain that is robust against future disruptions.
+Fundamentally redesign your supply chain and switch to localized fulfillment, to offer fast and inexpensive shipping and create a more resilient supply chain that is robust against future disruptions.

 Make Your Customer Service Exceptional